Macchina-CLI/macchina/README.md

 ---

 # Usage <a name="usage"></a>
-Macchina comes packed with arguments that let you customize Macchina's output and its behavior.
+_Macchina_ comes packed with arguments that let you customize its behavior and styling.

 The [usage wiki page](https://github.com/grtcdr/macchina/wiki/Usage) can tell you all about them and how they work.

 ---

 # Installation <a name="install"></a>
-Macchina is available on:
+_Macchina_ is available on:

 - [AUR](https://aur.archlinux.org/packages/macchina/)
   ```